gbv/beaconspec/beacon.md

 The formal grammar rules in this document are to be interpreted as described in [](#RFC5234), including the ABNF core rules `HTAB`, `LF`, `CR`, and `SP`.
-In addition, the operator `-` is used to exclude line breaks and vertical bars in the following rules:
+In addition, the minus operator (`-`) is used to exclude line breaks and vertical bars in the following rules:

      BEACONLINE  =  *CHAR - ( *CHAR LINEBREAK *CHAR )